 In early colonial times the great priory of Santos Reyes Metztitlan was the hub of Augustinian missionary work in the region of what is now Hidalgo in central Mexico.

-To more efficiently carry out this task several smaller visita missions were established in outlying areas of its jurisdiction or doctrine.
+To more efficiently carry out this task numerous visita missions were established in outlying areas of its jurisdiction or doctrina.
 Initially these were simple open chapels served by circuit riding friars, although some were later adapted into larger but still modest mission churches.
 In this series we look at some of the most interesting surviving examples.

 Located some ten kilometers south of Metztitlan, just off Rte 37, the church is set within an irregular polygonal walled atrium and dates from two periods.